Bibliographical Society: Publications

 In 1937, Harry Carter, Ellic Howe, Alfred F. Johnson, Stanley Morison and Graham Pollard started to produce a list of all known pre-1800 type specimens.
 The list was published in The Library in 1942.
-However, because of the war, many libraries at the European continent were not accessible anymore.
+However, because of the war, many libraries at the European continent were no longer accessible.

 Gold medal

 The Society occasionally awards a gold medal for "distinguished services to bibliography to individuals who have made an outstanding contribution to the development of the subject and the furtherance of the Society's aims."